campworkcoeman/campworkcoeman.org/get-involved/campmasters.md

 ## Help us restart our Campmaster Corps

 Help us to provide quality customer service to units visiting camp on weekends by helping us to restart our campmaster corps.
-Should you be interested in helping with this important task, please complete the Google Form available via the link below.
+Should you be interested in helping with this important task, please contact Jeff Seiser, [jseiser@campworkcoeman.org](mailto:jseiser@campworkcoeman.org).
 Please know that this responsibility would only be 1--2 weekends per year and come with training being held soon.

 Please contact Jeff Seiser, [jseiser@campworkcoeman.org](mailto:jseiser@campworkcoeman.org) with questions.

-> %list-group%
-> <a href="https://forms.gle/fkg8Ck23s1zS2y1y7" class="list-group-item">Spring 2024 Campmaster Interest Form</a>